 This is not a stable market for intelligence.

-It's a subsidised land grab.
+It's a subsidized land grab.

 The numbers make this obvious: